When Your Family Doesn’t Understand Autism

-They’re overwhelmed - autism is just too huge that they don’t know where to start
+- They’re overwhelmed – autism is just too huge, they don’t know where to start

-They’re skeptics - they think autism is just a fad
+- They’re skeptics – they think an autism diagnosis is just a fad

-The real reason could be a combination of any of these or something else altogether - hell, maybe they think you’ve been saying “my son is artistic” all this time, who knows.
-The point is, we tend to assume that they don’t care when we really don’t have a clue.
+The real reason could be a combination of any of these or something else altogether.
+Maybe they think you’ve been saying “my son is artistic” all this time, who knows.
+The point is, it’s easy to assume that your family doesn’t care when you probably don’t have a clue what the reasons are.